mcplusa/TIG-Google-Apps-Integration/install.md

 have customized your templates/default.html file, you'll need to merge the project's changes to this file with your existing changes.

+*  Log into Pika CMS with an account with system-level permissions.
+Go to Site Map -> Extensions (under System Settings).
+Enable the Google Drive integration extension.

 ### Allowing Google Drive API Connections

 * At Google Developers Console, <https://console.developers.google.com/>, create